 For most cases, don't try to remediate the soil during the winter if your soil freezes.
-Products applied to frozen soils might not travel deeper into the soil and get washed away.
-Try to focus in the months the grass is actively growing.
+Products applied to frozen soils might not travel deeper into the soil and could get washed away.
+Do applications when the grass is actively growing.
 Also avoid applications in the peak of summer under drought conditions since it might lead to more plant stress.
 This is a marathon and unless you are deficient (rare) most of the amendment we do is to get the soil to an ideal condition.

-The recommendations are for soil modifications to be applied monthly.
-Do not use these rates for foliar applications unless you immediately run the irrigation to wash the product off the leaves into the soil.
+Lastly, the recommendations are for soil applications and not for foliar.
+Do not use these rates for foliar applications unless you immediately run the irrigation to wash the product off the leaves.

 If soil pH is above 7.0, then the best way to reduce it is with elemental sulfur at 5lb/ksqft per hot weather season (once a year in northern states vs twice in Houston, TX).
 Why?
 Elemental sulfur needs a microbial breakdown to convert it to sulfuric acid and release the hydrogen which is what reduces the soil pH (more info in this Ohio State article).
 Too much elemental sulfur without the microbial activity can lead to accumulation and too much being released at once (hurt your lawn).
 There are other ways to reduce soil pH and this Purdue article describes it and this Iowa State article.